zpleum/Hyprx/README.md

 # Hyprx 🕹️ - **A free and improved alternative to MCPTool**

+Hyprx is a modular CLI toolkit for Minecraft server analysis, bot automation and network testing.

 This project is based on Banana by x5ten.
 Modifications and improvements were made in Hyprx.